NGI4eu/engineroom-data-sprint-notebooks/README.md

 These are example notebooks performing some analysis over the Engiroom datasets.

+Note that several larger datasets are available on Zenodo under the NGI4eu community: https://zenodo.org/communities/ngi4eu

 ## 01-setup

 A notebook that will show you how to setup a Python virtual environment on your system.